 Practice Basic Commands

 Does your dog know Sit, Down, and Stay?
-Add on the three D’s to their commands: Distance, Duration, and Distractions.
+Add the three D’s to their commands: Distance, Duration, and Distractions.

 Hide and Seek

 This activity requires two people unless the dog already follows a command to “stay.”
 Instruct the dog to sit and stay or ask someone to keep the dog in place while you find a hiding spot.
 Call the dog’s name one time to begin its search for you, at which point the other person would release the dog.
-Praise and rewards upon finding you teach the dog to repeat the activity.
+Praise and reward upon finding you teach the dog to repeat the activity.
 The ASPCA recommends that you leave part of your body visible when hiding, as this helps the dog locate you when first learning the game and then gradually make it more difficult for the dog to find you.